-- Most side effects are mild and it is expected that they reduce after a few doses. - Common side effects include; drowsiness, dizziness, dry mouth, constipation and sweating.
-If you have these side effects and they are of concern contact your doctor or pharmacist for advice. - Less common side effects include fainting, trembling, irregular heartbeat, blurred vision or problems passing water.
-If any of these side effects occur contact your doctor or pharmacist for advice. - If amitriptyline is taken along with antidepressants (e.g. citalopram, fluoxetine, sertraline, etc) some patients may develop "serotonin syndrome" (sweating, shivering, tremors, agitation, restlessness, confusion, muscle spasms, raise in body temperature, increased heart rate, diarrhoea, etc).
+- Most side effects are mild and it is expected that they tend to reduce after a few doses. - Common side effects include; drowsiness, dizziness, dry mouth, constipation and sweating.
+If you have these side effects and they are of concern contact your doctor or pharmacist for advice. - Less common side effects include fainting, trembling, irregular heartbeat, blurred vision or problems urinating (passing water).
+If any of these side effects occur contact your doctor or pharmacist for advice. - If nortriptyline is taken along with antidepressants (e.g. citalopram, fluoxetine, sertraline, etc) some patients may develop "serotonin syndrome" (sweating, shivering, tremors, agitation, restlessness, confusion, muscle spasms, raise in body temperature, increased heart rate, diarrhea, ect).
 If you get any such symptoms contact your doctor immediately for advice.